marselester/json-log-formatter/README.rst

 Custom formatter
 ----------------

-You will likely need a custom log format.
+You will likely need a custom log formatter.
 For instance, you want to log a user ID, an IP address and ``time`` as ``django.utils.timezone.now()``.
 To do so you should override ``JSONFormatter.json_record()``.